MateuszBelka/Text_Adventure_Game/docs/assignment2.md

 >total words: 439/1000

 ## State machine diagrams
-Author(s): Valeriya Komarnitskaya Taylor Doughty
+Author(s): Valeriya Komarnitskaya and Taylor Doughty

 [ Events and states from the moment a player enters the starting screen until loading the game world.](https://github.com/Ece-Doganer/Software-Design/blob/Assignment2/docs/visual/State%20Machine%20Diagram_final.jpg)
+ Class Game.

 State machine diagram represents states and events that are happening from the moment a player enters the starting screen until the actual start of the game.
 The decision to implement this part of the process in the diagram was made because, in our opinion, it is crucial to show what happens as a very first thing when the player enters the game and through which states do the game go through to load the game.
 The state machine diagram consists of 3 parts: the error-free part with input “start new game” or “continue”, the part with error handling and the part with different input than “start new game” or “continue”.

 The part without an error is a composite state “Player starts the game” that contains in itself states and events from the moment a player enters the starting screen of the game until a player will load the game world.
 The game starts from the event when a player enters the starting screen.
 Then, the terminal is loading a welcoming text that allows a user to understand which options does he/she have before starting the game.
 The terminal is waiting for the input.
 The possible options are “start new game”, “continue”, “help”, “quit”.
 Depending on what user type, the program will analyse the input and do one of the following actions: to start a new game and load the game from the beginning, to continue previously started game, to get some help with the environment and possible inputs or quit the game.
 In case a user typed something different, the terminal will output a message indicating invalid input and will be waiting for new input.
 This part will be described in detail later.
 For now, since we are interested in what is happening when a player chooses to start the game or continue previously started, we proceed to the option when a user is typing “start new game”/”continue”.
 A quick state in terms of duration is the “load the game”.
 It is necessary due to the transition between events when a user is typing “start new game”/”continue” and actually starting to load the game.
 The final state in this composite state is “Start of the game” because this is the final point in loading the game, the moment when a user sees the description of the game, level, room and other story-related information.